October 17, 2020

 The entire Pacific Coast is one black sand beach, almost untouched by development.

-The fact that this tourism destination has strong potential is reflected in the statistics related to the tourism industry.
+Guatemala’s strong potential is reflected in the statistics related to the tourism industry.
 The number of visitors for the first 4 months of 2015 is up by almost 4% compared to the same period in 2014.

 This trend will no doubt continue for the remainder of the year and should be even stronger in 2016.